SpeckledJim2/lucidum/README.md

 # 1. lucidum

 lucidum is an open source R Shiny app to help users build and communicate GLMs and GBMs without writing code.

+To see lucidum in action visit [ShinyConf 2023 - lucidum app showcase](https://www.youtube.com/watch?v=AryLn4rVeHc).

 lucidum works with standard R data.frames and data.tables and is designed to make model building more interactive,  visual and insightful.